A category of quantum posets

+Another motivation for the study of the categorical properties of quantum posets is the quantum power set, which is the main application in this contribution.
+Just like ordinary power sets are equipped with a natural order, the inclusion relation, we show that the quantum power set is equipped with a natural quantum order, which requires various categorical techniques.
+It is to be expected that the quantum power set and this natural order will play an important role in a possible definition of quantum topological spaces that are not necessarily locally compact Hausdorff, generalizing Kuperberg and Weaver's quantum metric spaces.

-A \emph{quantum relation} on the von Neumann algebra $M_n(\CC)$ is just a subspace $V$ of $ M_n(\CC)$.
+For intuition, we first consider a quantum relation on the von Neumann algebra $M_n(\CC)$, which is just a subspace $V$ of $ M_n(\CC)$.
 Intuitively, $V$ relates two vector states $x_1, x_2 \in \CC^n$ if $\<x_2 | v x_1\> \neq 0$ for some $v \in V$.
 This intuition underlies the first appearance of quantum relations in the special case of quantum graphs \cite{DuanSeveriniWinter}, where Duan, Severini and Winter draw an analogy between the confusibility graph of a classical channel and an operator system obtained from the Kraus operators of a quantum channel.
-The general notion of a quantum relation on a von Neumann algebra was introduced by Weaver \cite{Weaver1}, who distilled it from his work with Kuperberg on quantum metrics \cite{KuperbergWeaver}.
-Weaver observed that a number of familiar conditions on binary relations such as reflexivity, symmetry and transitivity have natural analogues for these quantum relations.
-This leads to the definition of a quantum partial order \cite{Weaver1}*{Definition 2.6(c)}, which we now outline.

-A quantum relation $V$ on $M_n(\CC)$ is a \emph{quantum preorder} if $1 \in V$ and $v_1 v_2 \in V$ for all $v_1, v_2 \in V$ \cite{Weaver1}*{Definition 2.6(b)}; in other words, $V$ is a unital subalgebra of $M_n(\CC)$.
+A quantum relation $V$ on $M_n(\CC)$ is a \emph{quantum preorder} if $1 \in V$ and $v_1 v_2 \in V$ for all $v_1, v_2 \in V$, in other words, if $V$ is a unital subalgebra of $M_n(\CC)$ \cite{Weaver1}*{Definition 2.6(b)}.
 Physically, a quantum preorder may be understood as encoding the possibility of transitioning from one state of a quantum system to another in multiple steps, each taken from some set of quantum channels \cite{Weaver2}*{Section 1}.
 A system that is prepared in vector state $x_1 \in \CC^n$ may later be measured to be in vector state $x_2 \in \CC^n$ if and only if $\<x_2 | v x_1\> \neq 0$ for some $v \in V$.
+Because the number of individual transitions is arbitrary, the subspace $V$ is an algebra, and because that number maybe zero, the subspace $V$ should contain the identity.

 Identifying states that are equivalent in this regard corresponds to viewing $V$ as a quantum relation on the von Neumann algebra $M:= (V\cap V^\dagger)'$, where $\vphantom M^\dagger$ denotes the conjugate transpose and $\vphantom M '$ denotes the commutant.
 By the double commutant theorem, $V \cap V^\dagger = M'$; this is a quantum generalization of antisymmetry because $M'$ is the identity quantum relation on $M$.
 This motivates the definition that a \emph{quantum partial order} $V$ on a von Neumann algebra $M\subsetof M_n(\CC)$ is a unital subalgebra $V \subsetof M_n(\CC)$ that satisfies $V \cap V^\dagger = M'$.
 Indeed, if $V$ is a quantum partial order on $M$, then $M = (V \cap V^\dagger)'$.